puppetlabs/puppet-docs/source/pe/2.8/appendix.markdown

 ### Bad Data in `facter architecture`

-On AIX nodes, a bug causes facter to return the system's model number (e.g., IBM 3271) instead of the processor's architecture (e.g. Power6).
+On AIX agents, a bug causes facter to return the system's model number (e.g., IBM 3271) instead of the processor's architecture (e.g. Power6).
 There is no known workaround.

 ### Augeas File Access Issue

-On AIX nodes, the Augeas lens is unable to access or modify `etc/services`.
+On AIX agents, the Augeas lens is unable to access or modify `etc/services`.
 There is no known workaround.

 ### After Upgrading, Nodes Report a "Not a PE Agent" Error